 On December 28, 2021, the CAC and 12 other PRC regulatory authorities jointly revised and issued the Cyber Security Review Measures ("the Review Measures"), which became effective on February 15, 2022.
-The Review Measures provides, among others, (i) the purchase of cyber products and services by critical information infrastructure operators (the "CIIOs") and the network platform operators (the "Network Platform Operators") which engage in data processing activities that affects or may affect national security shall be subject to the cybersecurity review by the Cybersecurity Review Office, the department which is responsible for the implementation of cybersecurity review under the CAC; and (ii) the Network Platform Operators with personal information data of more than one million users that seek for listing in a foreign country are obliged to apply for a cybersecurity review by the Cybersecurity review with CAC, since we listed our Ordinary Shares on the Nasdaq before the effective date of the Review Measures and the requirement of Article 7 of the Review Measures that "Network Platform Operators with personal information of more than one million users that seek for Uperators with personal information of more than one million users that seek for States on the Nasdaq before the effective date of the Review Measures and the requirement of Article 7 of the Review Measures that "Network Platform Operators with personal information of more than one million users that seek for listing in a foreign country are obliged to apply for a cybersecurity review by the Cybersecurity Review Office.
-Should not be applicable to us or our PRC subsidiaries.
+The Review Measures provides, among others, (i) the purchase of cyber products and services by critical information infrastructure operators (the "CIIOS") and the network platform operators (the "Network Platform Operators") which engage in data processing activities that affects or may affect national security shall be subject to the cybersecurity review by the Cybersecurity Review Office, the department which is responsible for the implementation of cybersecurity review under the CAC; and (ii) the Network Platform Operators with personal information data of more than one million users that seek for listing in a foreign country are obliged to apply for a cybersecurity review by the Cybersecurity Review Office.
+As advised by our PRC legal counsel, we believe that we and our PRC subsidiary are not required to apply for a cyber security review with CAC, since we listed our Ordinary Shares on the Nasdaq before the effective date of the Review Measures and the requirement of Article 7 of the Review Measures that "Network Platform Operators with personal information of more than one million users that seek for listing in a foreign country are obliged to apply for a cybersecurity review by the Cybersecurity Review Office" should not be applicable to us or our PRC subsidiary.
 However, the Review Measures do not provide any explanation or interpretation of "overseas listing" or "affect or may affect national security", and Chinese government may have broad discretion in interpreting and enforcing these laws and regulations.
-We cannot predict the impact of the review measures, if any, at this stage, and we will closely monitor and assess the statutory
+We cannot predict the impact of the review measures, if any, at this stage, and we will closely monitor and assess the statutory developments in this regard.